+!
 Applicants are asked to demonstrate that the project activities have cross-border impact on the Programme area, contribute to the objectives of the Programme and that the results cannot be achieved without cross-border cooperation.

-As an exception, a part of an operation may be implemented outside the programme area but within the territory of the countries participating to the Programme, provided that the activities contribute to the objectives of the programme and are in the benefit of the programme area.
-When a part of an operation is implemented outside the programme area, the selection of that operation shall require the explicit approval by the managing authority in the monitoring committee or, where applicable, the steering committee (Art.
+As a general rule, activities for which funding is sought have to be carried out in the area of the programme.
+However, as an exception, a part of an operation may be implemented outside the programme area but within the territory of the countries participating to the Programme, provided that the activities contribute to the objectives of the programme and are in the benefit of the programme area.
+When a part of an operation is implemented outside the programme area, the selection of that operation shall require the explicit approval by the managing authority in the monitoring committee (Art.
 22, REGULATION (EU) 2021/1059).
+Please take into consideration that: Investments ("Infrastructure & works" and "equipment" expenditures) linked to an Investment defined in JeMS, shall be done only in the Programme area.